djuliannader/MetastableStates/README.md

 # MetastableStates

-This repository provides code for the analysis of metastable (Gamow) states arising in the quantum escape problem
+This repository provides codes for the analysis of metastable (Gamow) states arising in the quantum escape problem

 clone as: